2016-2017 Computer Specifications

-Specifications for required laptops for freshmen students entering the Bagley College of Engineering in the Fall of 2013 have been established.
-Based on our many years of experience with our laptop requirements, we do not recommend students purchase laptops until mid-June or early-July.
+Required laptop specifications for freshmen students entering the Bagley College of Engineering in the fall of 2016 have been established.
+Based on our years of experience with our laptop requirements, we do not recommend students purchase laptops until mid-June or early-July.
 This provides adequate time to order and receive the laptop.

 Students who are transferring from another institution are only required to meet the computer requirements in effect at the time they were freshmen.